framely/bethere/docs/reference/annotations/fillstrategy.md

-# Ask strategy
+# Prompting strategy

-The Ask Strategy annotation determines whether to prompt the user for a slot, under what conditions, and how other dialog annotations should work together to guide the interaction.
+The prompting strategy, also known as asking strategy, annotation determines whether to prompt the user for a slot, under what conditions, and how other dialog annotations should work together to guide the interaction.

 A slot is a piece of information that is needed to complete a task.
 For example, in a restaurant reservation service, the slots might be `date`, `time`, and `number of guests`.
 When you set the fill strategy to a slot and it is configured to be filled by user interaction, you can configure the dialog annotations based on your business logic.
 The OpenCUI framework will use a five-stage slot filling process to help you interact with users and converge on a servable request.

 The best fill strategy to use will depend on the specific task and your business needs.
 By understanding the different fill strategies, you can choose the one that is most likely to result in a successful interaction.

 Here is a more detailed explanation of each fill strategy.

+## Never ask
+Never ask strategy is a good choice for scenarios where chatbot can specify it value based on the current state of the converation or some API call.
+For example, if a chatbot is connected to a database of customer information, it can use the direct fill strategy to fill the slot for the user's name.
+The chatbot would not need to ask the user for their name, as it can simply retrieve the name from the database.

 ## Always ask